 And for id 20 reporting a failure:

-For this, tsfresh comes into place.
-It allows us to automatically extract over 1200 features from those six different time series for each robot.
+Now tsfresh comes into place.
+It allows us to automatically extract over 1200 features from those six different time series.

 from tsfresh import extract_features extracted_features = extract_features(timeseries, column_id="id", column_sort="time")

-You end up with a dataframe extracted_features with all more than 1200 different extracted features.
+You end up with all extracted features, which are more than 1200 different.

 We will now remove all